 Fatal familial insomnia is one of the rare but horrifying neurodegenerative illnesses.
 It is inherited familial disease caused by mutation in the gene responsible for formation of normal protein in brain into prion protein or the abnormal protein.
 This protein causes damage in the thalamus, a part of brain which mainly controls sleep and wake cycle.

 The symptom of fatal familial insomnia begins in twenties and thirties and gradually progresses.
 Persistent and progressive sleep disruption leading to insomnia is the salient hallmark of this condition.
+Patient also suffers from other symptoms such as weight loss, loss of appetite, memory loss, etc. There is no cure for fatal familial insomnia.
+Hence the main aim is to slowdown the progression of disease with possible supportive measures.

 What Causes Fatal Familial Insomnia?